 A Controlled Recreation Area license of occupation is the legal mechanism that gives the right to the Developer to control access and use by other persons within the defined boundaries of the CRA.
-The CRA enables the Developer to:
+Along with the license to occupy the CRA come legal rights and responsibilities that enable the Developer to:

 Panorama Mountain Resort does not permit the use of drones or other Remotely Piloted Aircraft Systems (RPAS) within its Controlled Recreation Area (CRA).

 The Canadian Aviation Regulation states that it is illegal to pilot a RPAS within 1.9km of any heliport.
 Panorama is home to RK Heliski.
 The heliport from which it operates is located in the heart of Panorama’s village.

 You are responsible to fly your aircraft safely and legally.
 You must follow the rules set forth in the Canadian Aviation Regulations and respect the Criminal Code.
 Canadian Aviation Regulations are enforced by Transport Canada.

 Any evidence regarding breech of this policy will be reported to Transport Canada and the RCMP.
 In addition, privileges at Panorama Mountain Resort will be revoked and criminal charges may be pursued.